exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 specified in case your *Service* is targeting *Pods* that are subject to [custom *Node* scheduling][k8s-assign-pod-node].

-> Note: the Instance Pool cannot be changed after NLB service creation – the
-> K8s Service will have to be deleted and re-created with the annotation
-> updated.
+### `service.beta.kubernetes.io/exoscale-loadbalancer-service-sks-nodepool-name`

+Can be used instead of `exoscale-loadbalancer-service-instancepool-id` for pointing the service to an instance pool.
+The name of a SKS nodepool must be used then.

+`exoscale-loadbalancer-service-instancepool-id` will be then automatically set with its ID.

+When using this you have to specify the sks clustername in the annotation below.

+#### `service.beta.kubernetes.io/exoscale-sks-cluster-name`

+This is a requirement for `service.beta.kubernetes.io/exoscale-loadbalancer-service-sks-nodepool-name`

+Otherwise this annotation is not needed.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-service-strategy`